hand-of-doom-dg/zowe-cobol-language-support-intellij/README.md

 To use local copybooks:
 1. Create **.vscode** folder in your opened workspace
 2. Create **settings.json** in the **.vscode** folder
-3. Enter relative or absolute paths of the folders, where copybooks are placed
+3. Enter workspace relative or absolute paths of the folders, where copybooks are placed

 Example of the **settings.json** content:
 ```json5